-Beginning September 19th, you will have the opportunity to sign up for a "Postsecondary Planning" meeting.
+During the start of the fall semester, you will have the opportunity to sign up for a "Postsecondary Planning" meeting.
 After attending a small group postsecondary meeting, you can schedule an individual meeting and I will answer any additional questions you may have.
 I'm looking forward to assisting you with planning your next chapter!